T

 Insider tips

-- •Book Machu Picchu entrance tickets and train reservations well in advance, especially during peak season.
+• Book train tickets and Machu Picchu entrance tickets well in advance, especially during peak season, as they sell out.